-Now that LinchPin is installed, this guide will walk you through the basics of using LinchPin.
+This guide will walk you through the basics of using LinchPin.
 LinchPin is a command-line utility, a Python API, and Ansible playbooks.
 As this guide is intentionally brief to get you started, a more complete version can be found in the documentation links found to the left in the index.